 - Sleep – Yoga helps you relax your mind completely.
 It helps you work on unnecessary tensions, thus facilitating better sleep.

 There are so many benefits the internal body experiences that we can only feel.
 However, yoga also works on the external body, making it possible for us to see the benefits.
 Read on.
 You will be pleasantly surprised by these yoga health benefits.

 - Keeps Premature Aging At Bay – Everyone has to age, but it is important you age gracefully, and not before time.
 Yoga helps you detox, thereby eliminating toxins and free radicals.
 This, apart from other benefits, helps delay aging too.
-Yoga also relieves stress, which is another important factor to beat aging.
+Yoga is also an effective method for stress relief, which is another important factor that can help slow down signs of aging.

 - Improves Posture – It is in the very nature of yoga to teach you how to control your body.
 With regular practice, your body will automatically assume the right stance.
 You will look both confident and healthy.

 - Increasing Strength – When you practice yoga, you use the weight of your own body to increase your strength.
 This is an amazing method of strength training.

 - Allows You To Maintain The Ideal Weight – With an increased or regulated metabolism and a workout that helps you build lean muscle, yoga can work wonderfully to reduce, increase, or maintain your ideal weight, making it an effective tool for weight management.